 Her mother, Zoie Kaye, purchased the B&B Inn at Rose Hall a few months before Faryl purchased the Peabody House.
 Then, as things do in life, the business grew.
 Lake Lucerne Resort was recovered bit by bit from a foreclosure setting, and as of 2008, the 40 acres were reunited.

 After 20 months serving on the Board of the Good Shepherd Humane Society, Faryl saw more opportunity for the stray animals of Northwest Arkansas by serving on the Board of a very progressing organization, Go East Young Dogs, which places down-on-their-luck dogs and puppies in better lives in the eastern U.S. Faryl has a tendency to collect strays.

-Things Faryl loves about Eureka: my keys stay in my car, my house is unlocked, and the friendliest people live in this gorgeous little village.
+Things Faryl loves about Eureka: The friendliest people live in this gorgeous little village.